-My biggest gripe, however, is the menus, which are printed in a font meant to simulate the output of one of those ancient typewriters, with letters appearing cracked and/or faded.
+My biggest gripe, however, is the menus themselves, the physical cards, which are printed in a font meant to simulate the output of one of those ancient typewriters, with letters appearing cracked and/or faded.
 Trying to decipher the contents can be a bitch, especially in the perpetual twilight that envelops the space after dark.

 That menu leans heavily in the direction of seafood.
 There are baked clams among the starters, and they are superb.
 You get a half-dozen sweet and tender bivalves dressed in garlicky bread crumbs, set above a shallow pool of white wine and herbs.
 You’ll be glad there is good bread to dip up the sauce once you have dispatched the hot seafood.
 Two lengths of Portuguese octopus come handsomely charred, nicely complemented by a tangy Cerignola olive chimichurri.

 Usually spaghetti and meatballs appears on menus as a draw for kids, and while you will see children eating here, you also see grownups ordering the spaghetti-house staple.
 You’d be wise to follow their example.
 The sauce is done with San Marzano tomatoes, brightened with carrot, garlic, and onion, and the meatballs will stand up to the orbs produced a half mile downtown at The Meatball Shop — which is saying a lot.

 Pappardelle are mingled with a rich, slow-cooked short rib ragu which is rendered richer still by a dollop of creamy mascarpone.

 Branzino is artfully executed, the skin crisp, the flesh falling into tender tufts at the slightest prodding of your fork.
 The fish arrives immersed in a brodetto thick with braised butter beans and leeks, accented by a quartet of Manila clams.
 The dish is completed by generous spoonful of saffron aïoli, which comes close to gilding the lily.